dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 ## Matching algorithm

-A schematic representation of the algorithm for matching Q/R pairs is shown in the following diagram:
+A schematic representation of the algorithm for matching Q/R data items is shown in the following diagram:

 ![Figure showing the packet matching algorithm format (PNG)](https://github.com/dns-stats/draft-dns-capture-format/blob/master/packet_matching.png)